Measuring the Consolidation of DNS and Web Hosting Providers: Abstract

 \section{Abstract}

-Although the Internet continues to grow, it increasingly depends on a small set of dominant service providers for Domain Name System (DNS) hosting and web hosting providers.
-This consolidation of Internet resources poses a variety of potential threats to the Internet, including susceptibility to outages, failures, and even overt censorship from platforms.
-Increasingly, an outage from a single organization can create widespread disruption across a large number of sites and services.
-Consolidation trends have been noted for several years, yet these trends have not been quantified.
-Towards this end, this paper aims to quantify these trends, in particular, the reliance of the most popular domains on a small set of organizations for DNS and web hosting.
-We highlight the extent to which the hosting of authoritative name servers and web hosting for the top 10,000 websites are consolidated on relatively few platforms.
-The statistics are surprising and somewhat alarming.
-We find that over 75\% of the top 10,000 domains rely on only a single organization for hosting authoritative DNS resolution.
-Furthermore, two organizations, Cloudflare and Amazon, are the sole host of DNS name servers for over 40\% of these popular domains.
-In terms of web hosting, we find that 62\% of index pages and many external page resources for the top 10,000 websites are hosted by only five organizations: Cloudflare, Amazon, Akamai, Fastly, and Google.
+Despite the Internet's continued growth, it increasingly depends on a small set of service providers to support Domain Name System (DNS) and web content hosting.
+This trend poses many potential threats including susceptibility to outages, failures, and potential censorship by providers.
+This paper aims to quantify consolidation in terms of popular domains' reliance on a small set of organizations for both DNS and web hosting.
+We highlight the extent to which a set of relatively few platforms host the authoritative name servers and web content for the top million websites.
+Our results show that both DNS and web hosting are concentrated, with Cloudflare and Amazon hosting over $30\%$ of the domains for both services.
+With the addition of Akamai, Fastly, and Google, these five organizations host $60\%$ of index pages in the Tranco top 10K, as well as the majority of external page resources.
+These trends are consistent across six different global vantage points, indicating that consolidation is happening globally and popular organizations can influence users' online experience across the world.